ekiefl/ekiefl.github.io/_posts/pooltool/2020-04-24-pooltool-theory.md

 contact", but rather, an "area of contact"._

-The most important thing to realize is that throughout a ball's trajectory, it will always be in any of these 4 different **modes**: **sliding, rolling, spinning, or stationary**.
+The most important thing to realize is that throughout a ball's trajectory, it will always be in any of these 4 different **modes**: **sliding, rolling, spinning,stationary, or airborne** (all of these states occur during the ball-cloth interaction, with the exception of the airborne state, which is covered [later on](#section-iv-ball-air-interactions)).
 The physics is different for each of these cases, so I tackle them piecewise from least to most complicated.

 ### - Case 1: Stationary